DOAJ/doaj/static_content/apply/content/seal.md

+The DOAJ Seal may be awarded to journals that demonstrate best practice in open access publishing.
+Currently around 10% of journals listed in DOAJ have been awarded the Seal.

 **Journals do not need to meet the Seal criteria to be accepted into DOAJ.**

-There are extra criteria which may make the journal eligible for the DOAJ Seal for best practice.
-The Seal is awarded to journals that meet additional best practice recommendations based on seven criteria relating to accessibility, openness, discoverability, reuse, and authors rights.
+There are seven criteria which a journal must meet to be eligible for the DOAJ Seal.
+These relate to best practice in long term preservation, permanent identifiers, discoverability, reuse policies and authors' rights.

 ---

 ## Criteria

-All seven criteria must be met to be awarded the Seal:
+All of these seven criteria must be met for a journal to be awarded the Seal:

 {:.tabular-list .tabular-list--ordered}
 1. [Digital archiving and preservation](https://blog.doaj.org/2015/01/28/applications-a-note-about-archiving-and-preservation/)